Minardi - Beloved by Fans Despite the Lack of Success

 The 8th place scored by de Cesaris in Mexico was Minardi’s best result in that period.
 Interestingly, that was the only race he managed to finish in 1986.
 That ’achievement’ was repeated by Campos in 1987 and he finished only the Spanish Grand Prix, taking the 14th place.

-The first point for Sauber
+First point for Sauber

 The switch to Cosworth engines in 1988 proved to be a good decision, just as the return of Pierluigi Martini who replaced Campos after the fifth race of the season.
 In his first race, Martini scored a maiden point for Minardi in Formula 1 after finishing 6th in Detroit Grand Prix.
 The cars that Martini and Luis Perez-Sala drove were faster and more reliable which was a solid foundation for the years to come.